vrdominguez/vrdominguez/README.md

 I am not afraid of new challenges and enjoy experimenting with new technologies and concepts.

-- 🔭 I’m currently working as PLatform Engineer
+- 🔭 I’m currently working as Platform Engineer

 <!--
 **vrdominguez/vrdominguez** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.